Blessid Union of Souls

-Blessid Union of Souls (sometimes abbreviated to Blessid Union or BUOS) is an American alternative rock band from Cincinnati, Ohio, that was formed in 1990 by friends Jeff Pence and Eliot Sloan.
+Blessid Union of Souls (sometimes abbreviated to Blessid Union or BUOS) is an American rock band from Cincinnati, Ohio, formed in 1990 by friends Jeff Pence and Eliot Sloan.

-The band's first studio album, Home, had some success which lay with its lead single, "I Believe".
-The song popularized the band with local-area DJs and is the group's most successful song.
-Their second album, the self-titled Blessid Union of Souls, did not have nearly the success of Home, but their third album, Walking Off the Buzz, spawned the hit single "Hey Leonardo (She Likes Me for Me)".
+The band's first album, Home, had some success due to its lead single, "I Believe".
+The song popularized the band with local-area DJs and became the group's most successful song.
+Their second album, Blessid Union of Souls, did not reach the same level of success as Home, but the band's third album, Walking Off the Buzz, spawned the hit single "Hey Leonardo (She Likes Me for Me)".

-After the release of their greatest-hits album, Blessid Union of Souls: The Singles, which actually collected more outtakes and B-sides than previous hits, they released Perception.
-The band's sixth album, Close to the Edge, was released in 2008.

 History

-Early years

 Blessid Union of Souls formed in 1990 with guitarist Jeff Pence (Morrow, Ohio), vocalist/pianist Eliot Sloan (Cincinnati, Ohio), keyboardist C.P.
 Roth (who had been in Ozzy Osbourne's touring band), and drummer Eddie Hedges.
 Sloan and Hedges had previously played together in a band in the 1980s called The Movies (not to be confused with the British pub rock band of the same name).
 The band's name originated from an episode of the TV series M*A*S*H.

-The band was heavily influenced by the cowpunk scene that was burgeoning around the time they formed.
-They spent several years honing their craft in Newport News, and their song "Oh Virginia" is a tribute to their "second home".
+The band was heavily influenced by the cowpunk scene that was burgeoning around the time it formed.

-In 1992, the band sent a demo to EMI Records who immediately offered them a contract and spread the word about them.

-Home (1994–1996)

-They began writing more songs in about 1993 for their debut album, Home.
-It took over two years to complete, but before it was released, DJs in the Cincinnati area began playing "I Believe", which would become the album's most popular single.

-They finally released Home in March 1995.
-Later that year, it was certified gold by the RIAA.
-It is now certified platinum.
-The album’s most popular song was the aforementioned "I Believe", with reached #8 on the Billboard Hot 100, #2 on the magazine’s Mainstream Top 40 chart, and #1 on the CHR/Pop survey from Radio & Records.
-It also spawned the Top 40 hits "Oh Virginia" and "Let Me Be the One", which was featured in the soap opera All My Children.
+The band released its debut album, Home, in March 1995.
+Later that year, the album was certified gold by the RIAA.
+The album's most popular song was the aforementioned "I Believe", with reached No. 8 on the Billboard Hot 100, and No. 2 on the magazine's Mainstream Top 40 chart.

-Blessid Union of Souls (1996–1998)

-After EMI Records collapsed in 1996, the band signed with Capitol Records and added bassist Tony Clark in the process.

-They released their second album, Blessid Union of Souls in 1997.
-This album was not as popular as Home, but still released two Top 40 hits, "I Wanna Be There" and "Light in Your Eyes".
+The band released its second album, Blessid Union of Souls in 1997.
+This album was not as popular as Home but contained the Top 40 hit "I Wanna Be There" as well as "Light in Your Eyes."